Fighting sharply rises in Yemen, endangering peace efforts

 The U.S.-backed Arab coalition battling to restore Yemen’s internationally recognized government stepped up airstrikes on rebel targets northeast of the capital, Sanaa, following a monthslong lull, while Houthis shelled government-held areas.

-The sudden spike in violence across long-stalemated frontlines threatens to exacerbate the five-year conflict and complicate indirect peace talks between Saudi Arabia and the Iran-backed rebels.
+The sudden spike in violence across long-stalemated front lines threatened to exacerbate the five-year conflict and complicate indirect peace talks between Saudi Arabia and the Iran-backed rebels.

-The warring factions have concentrated their forces in three main areas: Nehm, a half-hour drive from the capital, Jawf, a mountainous northern district and Marib, a western province that saw one of the deadliest rebel attacks earlier this month.
-Fighting this week was the most intense these provinces had seen in three years, according to observers.
+The warring factions have concentrated their forces in three main areas: Nehm, a half-hour drive from the capital; Jawf, a mountainous northern district; and Marib, a western province that saw one of the deadliest rebel attacks earlier this month.
+Fighting this week was the most intense those provinces had seen in three years, according to observers.

-The officials spoke on condition of anonymity in line with regulations.
-Tribal leaders did so for fear of reprisals.

 Despite heavy losses on both sides, the Houthis are gaining ground, officials said.
-Rebels seized a key supply line linking Marib with Jawf, and are approaching the capital of the northwestern province.
-Artillery shelling in the district killed three civilians on Monday.
+Rebels seized a key supply line linking Marib with Jawf and were approaching the capital of the northwestern province.
+Artillery shelling in the district killed three civilians Monday.

-Fighting also flared up Monday in the large government-controlled city of Taiz, where a mortar shell fired by the Houthis struck a busy market, killing three civilians and wounding ten others.
-Meanwhile, heavy clashes in the central province of Bayda killed 13 troops on both sides.
+Fighting also flared up Monday in the large government-controlled city of Taiz, where a mortar shell fired by Houthis struck a busy market, killing three civilians and wounding 10.
+Meanwhile, heavy clashes in the central province of Bayda killed 13 fighters on both sides.

-The Houthi offensives, he said, signal “their explicit rejection of peace efforts.”
+The Houthi offensives signal “their explicit rejection of peace efforts,” he said.

 For months, back-channel negotiations in Oman between Saudi Arabia and the Houthis stirred modest hopes for reconciliation.
 But sharply escalating violence has put the political process on shaky ground.

-Peter Salisbury, Yemen expert at the International Crisis Group, says the Houthis may be using their military successes to gain leverage before talks resume next week in Oman.
+Peter Salisbury, Yemen expert at the International Crisis Group, said the Houthis may be using their military successes to gain leverage before talks resume next week in Oman.

-“Both sides seem to want some sort of truce,” said Salisbury.
+“Both sides seem to want some sort of truce,” Salisbury said.
 “But the danger is that if the Houthis feel they’re on the front foot, they’ll keep pressing advances and that will make these negotiations very difficult.”

+Yemen, the Arab world's poorest country, has been convulsed by war since Houthi rebels seized the capital and ousted Hadi's government in 2014.
+The conflict set off one of the world's worst humanitarian crises, killing over 10,000 people, displacing more than 3 million and pushing the country to the brink of famine.

+Potentially fatal diseases, such as cholera, spread as the country's public health and sanitation systems collapsed.
+Following intense international pressure on the Saudi-led coalition, the foreign ministry announced on Monday that for the first time in years, Yemen would start direct flights for seriously ill patients seeking medical treatment in Egypt and Jordan.

 Associated Press writer Isabel DeBre in Cairo contributed reporting.